Chaste/Chaste.github.io/site/content/docs/user-guides/boost-serialization.md

 The `CardiacSimulationArchiver` class provides a high-level interface to checkpointing of cardiac simulations, and orchestrates the logic for re-distributing data when loading on a different number of processes.
-The logic is currently quite difficult to follow, and so I am attempting to document the main points here.
+The logic is currently quite difficult to follow, and so this is an attempt to document the main points.

 In order to support SVI, and potentially other applications which require loading halo information, all process-specific archives are read by all